 Groups offer an opportunity to learn about yourself and others in a facilitated, dynamic social setting.
 They are a space to connect with others, develop a sense of community, learn skills, take risks, and work through social challenges.
 Please contact me for a free consultation to see if these groups would be a good fit for you.

 Space is Limited - Registration Now Open

 Learn about yourself as you connect with others in this confidential, supportive space for male-identified folks.
 This group is for adults age 18 and older.
 We will meet once every two weeks via a secure online platform.
-A twelve session commitment is required, and sliding scale options are available for those in need.
+An eight session commitment is required, and sliding scale options are available for those in need.

 What is a Process Group?

 A process group focuses on the here-and-now interactions between group members.
 Our time will be a mixture of individual and interpersonal work, focused on what is present for each of us when we gather.
 The content of our sessions will be responsive to the needs, interests, and desires of group members.
 A process group can be an excellent adjunct to individual psychotherapy, though participation in individual therapy is not required.

 Who may benefit from this group?